Toni Cade Bambara

 Notes of Interest

 Toni Cade Bambara moved to Atlanta in 1974 and became a visiting professor at Emory University, a teacher at Atlanta University and writer-in-residence at Spelman College.
 While in the city, she co-founded the Southern Collective of African American Writers and was an outspoken activist in behalf of the struggle for civil rights and of equality for women.
-She wrote short stories and novels and was also a filmmaker who died in 1995 of cancer.
+She wrote short stories and novels, and was also a filmmaker.
+Bambara died of cancer in 1995.

 Her work spoke sometimes with pride, sometimes with anger in behalf of African American culture and history, and her writing was often political in nature whether focusing on issues of racial awareness or feminism.
 Bambara's "is one of the earliest voices in contemporary African American literature to call intentionally into tension the questions of race and gender."